 Trust Administration

-A trust is a legal relationship many people use to keep their financial matters private, manage important assets and avoid probate court at death.
+A trust is a legal arrangement many people use to keep their financial matters private, manage important assets and avoid probate court at death.
+A Trust allows the creator to transfer ownership of specified property and financial assets into a separate legal entity to be managed by a trustee for the benefit of the beneficiary(ies), which may include themself and or others depending on the type of trust.

-By law, it provides for the highest fiduciary standards and serves to establish a plan to protect hard earned assets and provide thoughtful direction for how assets should be managed and allocated for the benefit of the client and family and both before and after death.
+A trust establishes a plan to protect hard earned assets and to provide thoughtful direction for how these assets should be managed and allocated for the benefit of the client and family both before and after death.

 A Trustee and their Duties

-• Performing actions that consistently align with the best interests of the Trust and its beneficiaries.
+• Performing actions that solely align with the best interests of the trust and its beneficiaries.

-• Protecting and safeguarding the value of the Trust through wise investments and asset management.
+• Protecting and safeguarding the value of the trust through prudent investments and asset management.

-• Paying taxes and other expenses associated with the management and administration of the trust in accordance with the Law.
+• Paying taxes and other expenses associated with the management and administration of the trust per federal and applicable state law.

-Our trust officers are always available to guide you through the best route for making the most of your established Trust in order to make practical and beneficial decisions regarding your assets.
+Our trust officers are readily available to provide expert guidance on optimizing your established trust, helping you make informed and beneficial decisions regarding your assets.

 The Right Trustee for You